 Although rear-end accidents are sometimes referred to as “fender benders,” they actually can lead to serious, life-changing injuries, like the ones our client in the story above suffered.

 When you get rear-ended while stopped, the impact is no longer limited to the force of one vehicle striking another one that was already moving in the same direction.
 Instead, you have the impact of a moving vehicle abruptly plowing into a vehicle that was at a complete stop.
+Even seemingly minor injuries should be evaluated by a doctor.

 This impact and sudden, jolting acceleration forward can lead to injuries that can be serious, including: